BruceHad/scripts/README.md

 3. DiffReports -- DOS command to run multiple excel Report comparisons using [ExcelCompare](https://github.com/na-ka-na/ExcelCompare).
 Saves a bit of typing each time.
 4. Number Distance Checks -- Python script that compares candidate ids to active ids (Hamming Distance), to reduce the risks of collisions due to read errors.
 5. filter_reports -- Python script that separates report files based on the location id contained in the filename.
+6. sqlite_csvload -- Simple script to load csv files into a SQLite db.